framely/community/docs/articles/reuse-reservation-module.md

 ### Add resources in Admin console
-In order to add resources, it is important to specify the building they belong to.
-Once a building has been added, you can go ahead and add the desired resources.
+To add resources, it is important to specify the location, or building in Google Calendar, they belong to.
+Once you have added a building, you can then add the desired resources.
 Before you start, make sure you sign in to your [Google Admin console](https://admin.google.com/).

 #### Add a building